Schravenralph/Schravenralph/README.md

 Hi, I’m **@Schravenralph**.
 I’m interested in software development, AI and cognition, data science...
 And guitar.
 Classical, melancholic, buttery-smooth guitar.

-Recently, I transitioned from a data-analytic focus to engineering software that implements generative AI throughout the application.
-More generally, I’m a professional in the field of data science, machine learning, AI, and generative AI.
+Recently, I transitioned from a data-analytic focus to engineering agentic-AI software.
+More generally, I’m a professional in the field of data science, machine learning, and generative AI.

 I’m open for ideas and collaborations that center around data-and-AI-oriented business ideas.